Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Lower Bound

-where $d$ is the distance function The reason for considering the symmetric distance to the optimum and its complement is that an optimal unary unbiased black-box algorithm may first reach $\vec{0}$, and then flip all bits at once.
-Furthermore, as we show in Lemma~\ref{lem:pn-1}, it is possible to make progress towards the optimum in a way that can be measured in terms of~$d$, while the Hamming-distance to the optimum increases.
+where $z$ is the optimum and $\bar{z}$ its bit-wise complement $(1,\ldots,1)-z$.
+The reason for considering the symmetric distance to the optimum and its complement is that an optimal unary unbiased black-box algorithm may first reach $\bar{z}$, and then flip all bits at once.
+Furthermore, as we will show in Lemma~\ref{lem:pn-1}, it is possible to make progress towards the optimum in a way that can be measured in terms of~$d$, while the Hamming-distance to the optimum increases.
+Note that the proofs in~\cite{DDY2020} consider only the Hamming distance to $\vec{0}$ and $\vec{1}$.
+This is justified by the fact that the location of the optimum does not make any difference for \ooeaD-type algorithms which use so-called unbiased mutation operators.
+This is a standard argument in the analysis of evolutionary algorithms and other randomized search heuristics, see also footnote~1 in~\cite{DDY2020}.
+To ease the comparison with~\cite{DDY2020}, we therefore assume in the following, without loss of generality, that $z=(1,\ldots,1)$ and we make use of the fact that, with this assumption,

 Note that the sequence $\left(X_t\right)_{t\geq 0}$ is non-increasing, so we may apply the variable drift lower bound from~\cite[Theorem~9]{DDY2020} to it.